How hot is Rome in the summer?

 Posted on Jan 20, 2022 in Time out to reflect

-We are often asked how can we remember all the infos we provide during a tour.
+[revised January 2024] We are often asked how can we remember all the infos we provide during a tour.
 The game of jigsaw explains well our system of memorising information and concepts connected to the history of Rome.
 At the beginning you are… puzzled!
-You do not know where to start from, too many pieces, let’s imagine an […]
+You do not know where to start from, too many pieces, […]

 Food weirdos